Effective Email Marketing in 7 Steps

-Now that you have a blog, social media profiles, and content … it’s time to develop email marketing.
-Social media continues to gain interest, but email remains king.
+It’s time to develop an email marketing strategy.
 Combining social media and email marketing allows you to add a personal touch.
-The combination will enables you to offer products & services in both locations.
-I’ve listed 3 email service providers below.
+The combination will enables you to offer value, products, & services in both locations.
+I’ve listed 2 email service providers below.

 1. Showcase your personality